 When he took office in 2008, Mayor Michael Nutter pledged to double the percentage of young people who attended university.
 Since then, city government has marshaled local and national resources in an effort to break the cycle of low achievement and economic exclusion.
 Among these is enlargement of Pre-K programs to reach three and four-year-old unserved children.
 The program is funded by a new tax on sweetened beverages.
 Out of a target population of 27,000, the program has delivered higher quality care so far to more than 10,000.

 Nearly half of Philadelphians lack Internet access at home.
 Having identified broadband as an essential utility in its master plan, the city assembled a coalition of health, social service and community development organizations called the Freedom Rings Partnership.
-The group successfully applied for broadband stimulus funding, which has been applied to the development of 77 KEYSPOTS digital inclusion centers in low-income neighborhoods.
+The group successfully applied for broadband stimulus funding, which has been applied to the development of 77 Keyspot Innovation and Technology Centers (KIT Centers) that offer digital inclusion programs in low-income neighborhoods.
 Each provides access to technology, digital skills education and training in such essentials as job interviewing and keeping a job.
 Together, they have served 165,000 participants, with an impact that often reaches far beyond basic digital literacy.

 Smart21 2006 | 2013 | 2020 | 2021 | 2022